7 Ways We Change Lives

 3. More people who need home visits are getting them.

-5. The Philadelphia Museum of Art is teaching painting, paper making, pottery and sculpture to people with Parkinson’s.
+5. The Philadelphia Museum of Art is teaching painting, paper making, pottery, and sculpture to people with Parkinson's and their care-partners.

 6. The University of Delaware is helping more patients get access to Movement Disorder Specialists via telehealth.